Chinese textbook recommendations for beginners - Part 1waveChinese 6th September 2016

-It's a good starter textbook for beginners.
-The grammar is clearly explained and logical and the lessons are fairly practical, focused around daily conversation.
+It's an excellent starter textbook for beginners.
+The grammar is clearly explained and logical, and the lessons are fairly practical, focused around daily conversation.

-If you would like to learn how to write or recognize characters, this textbook is designed to reduce your dependence on the pinyin from lesson 6, with 8 characters to learn in subsequent chapters.
-The pinyin of learnt characters also disappears in the following lesson.
+If you would like to learn how to write or recognize characters, this textbook is designed to reduce your dependence on the pinyin from lesson 6, with eight characters to learn in subsequent chapters.
+The pinyin of learned characters also disappears in the following lessons.

 Many Chinese textbooks are designed to be taken as part of formal courses - and can be a bit stuffy - but this one is far more suited to practical, everyday Chinese.

 2. What might you want to be careful about?

 The Chinese characters are simplified only (mainland), which means it's not suitable for studying or working in Taiwan or Hongkong where they use traditional characters.

 Some of the words are a little outdated.
 It was published in 2007, and as an example, in lesson three the words" yóujú 邮局" (post office) and" ɡuàhàoxìn 挂号信" (registered letter) are rarely used in China nowadays.
 You may need a teacher to supplement the words, e.g., for "kuàidì 快递" (express delivery) which is commonly used now in China.

 On average there are 30 words, 3 grammar points and 3 dialogues in each lesson.
 It's content-rich, so it's best to have some dedicated time to Chinese and to be prepared to enjoy the challenge...!

 There're a few more bits below, but I hope this review has helped!